aptima-ai/aptima_framework/docs/ten_framework/profiling.md

 ### Profiling with `pprof`

 We recommend using `pprof` to profile programs written in Go.
-The easiest way to profile a Go program is by using `pprof_app_go` as your TEN application.
+The easiest way to profile a Go program is by using `pprof_app_go` as your APTIMA application.
 When activated, the application reads environment variables to decide whether to activate the `pprof` server and heap profiler.

 ```shell
 export TEN_HEAP_DUMP_DIR=/data/prof